selenaqian/moono/doc/plan/PROJECT_PLAN.md

 - choose a card to play - human - Suomo
 - choose a card to play - AI - Suomo
 - move turn to next player (simple order) - Mary
-- change color of play (wild cards) - Mary
+- change suit of play (wild cards) - Mary
 - draw a card, play if possible - Mary
 - shuffle discard pile - Tess
 - any player out of cards - end game - Mary